Skip to content

 This is a safety lockout.
 Remove the short after the regulator boots into setup mode, finish reconfiguring, then reboot.

-Factory firmware (pin 9, Green/White)
+Factory firmware (pin 9, Orange/White)

-If an update bricks the device (dashboard won't load, boot loops), ground pin 9 (Green/White) at boot to run the read-only factory firmware.
+If an update bricks the device (dashboard won't load, boot loops), ground pin 9 (Orange/White) at boot to run the read-only factory firmware.
 Once the dashboard is back, go to Cloud → Firmware to roll back or clear the bad update, then remove the short and reboot.

 Common WiFi gotchas